api-platform/docs/distribution/index.md

 To summarize, if you want to expose any entity you just have to:

-1. Put it in the `Entity` directory of a bundle
+1. Put it in the `Entity` directory of a bundle.
-2. If you use Doctrine, map it with the database
+2. If you use Doctrine, map it with the database.
-3. Mark it with the `@ApiPlatform\Core\Annotation\ApiResource` annotation
+3. Mark it with the `@ApiPlatform\Core\Annotation\ApiResource` annotation.

 Could it be any easier?!